Liberal arts college: In Asia

 Also, Ahmedabad University, a private, non-profit university offers its students a liberal education which is focused on research and interdisciplinary learning.

 Baghdad College has offered a liberal arts curriculum since the early 20th century, but despite its name it has never offered more than a high school education.
 Effat University in Saudi Arabia, a women's institution, is a member of the Global Liberal Arts Alliance.
 Israel's first liberal arts college, Shalem College, was established in 2013.

+The Jindal School of Liberal Arts & Humanities (JSLH) at O. P. Jindal Global University in Sonipat offers undergraduate programs fostering critical thinking, research skills, and a broad-based liberal arts education.
+One of its key offerings is the BA (Hons) in Liberal Arts & Humanities, which combines humanities, social sciences, and language studies with elective specialization.

 In Africa

 Three institutions in Africa are members of the Global Liberal Arts Alliance: Al Akhawayn University in Morocco, American University of Cairo in Egypt, and American University of Nigeria.
 The Egyptian and Nigerian schools are universities with a liberal arts component, but Al Akhawayn was founded on the model of an American liberal arts college.

 Ashesi University is a liberal arts college located in Berekuso, Ghana, established in 2002.
-The school's president, Patrick Awuah, described the school's mission as "educating a new generation of leaders in Africa who think ethically and who are problem solvers and have the ability and the desire to confront problems on the continent."
+The school's president, Patrick Awuah, described the school's mission as "educating a new generation of leaders in Africa who think ethically and who are problem solvers and have the ability and the desire to confront problems on the continent".